 Why would someone give up a perfectly good dog?
-Well, there are many reasons a dog ends up in the shelter, and many times at no fault to the dog.
+Well, there are many reasons a dog ends up in the shelter and many times at no fault of the dog.
 Some of those reasons can be, the owner:

 A study was done on why dogs are surrendered, check it out on Petfinder.
 There are some crazy stories of why dogs are given up, that doesn’t make them bad dogs, just bad owners in my opinion.

 All foster-based rescues have different values and rules so it’s important to do your research on the rescue you choose.
 Check reviews online and from friends to make sure the rescue is reputable.
 Find out how long the dog is in foster care before being adopted, is the dog fully vetted, do they offer any help after adoption?
-And when you do find a dog you want to adopt, make sure to ask all the right questions, download our free questionnaire.
+And when you do find a dog you want to adopt, make sure to ask these 53 Questions BEFORE Adopting a Dog.